-Its all about me!
-Actually, that is YOU!
-LinkedIn Settings and Privacy are found by clicking the drop-down arrow next to “Me” underneath the tiny picture of your gorgeous self (in the menu bar).
-There are three main categories with twelve subcategories: 48 SETTINGS TO DEAL WITH!
+Petra you are the boss of your account!
+That is the message on the LinkedIn Settings and Privacy page (insert your name).
+They are found by clicking the drop-down arrow next to “Me” underneath the tiny picture of your gorgeous self (in the menu bar).
+There are three main categories with twelve subcategories: 76 SETTINGS TO DEAL WITH!
 Not going to bore you with all of them, but there are some you really have to look at!
 Advertising Preferences, Representing your Organisation, and Profile Viewing Options for example.

 Other insights are: Total Employee count, New Hires (with profile pic, name, clickable link to profile), notable company alumni (with profile pic, name, clickable link to profile).
 Up to you to weigh up professional visibility against privacy.